artsy/klimt/README.md

 `yarn install` to install.

-`yarn test` to run the provided unit tests.
+`ruby api/server.rb` to run the server, then `yarn test` to run the provided unit tests.

 # Ruby

 `bundle install` to install.

-`bundle rspec` to run provided unit testss
+`ruby api/server.rb` to run the server, then `bundle exec rspec test/client_spec.rb` to run the provided unit tests.

 # Credit